metalbear-co/mirrord.dev/content/docs/faq/general.md

 If mirrord for Teams doesn't work for you either, [let us know](hello@metalbear.co) and we'll try to figure a solution that matches your security policies.

 ### What kinds of Kubernetes objects can I use as a remote target?
-The mirrord OSS supports the following Kubernetes objects as remote targets:
+mirrord OSS supports the following Kubernetes objects as targets:
-- Container
+- Pods
-- Pods (the first container in the pod will be targeted; some containers, like service mesh proxies, will be automatically ignored)
-- Deployments (mirrord will target a random pod from the deployment)
+- Deployments
 - Argo Rollouts

+In mirrord OSS, mirrord will always target a random pod when a workload with multiple pods is used as the remote target.

-mirrord for Teams adds support for the following objects:
+mirrord for Teams adds support for the following workloads:
 - Jobs
 - CronJobs
 - StatefulSets

-- Deployments (mirrord will target all pods from the deployment)
+In mirrord for Teams, mirrord will always target all pods when a workload with multiple pods is used as the remote target.

+Both in mirrord OSS and mirrord for Teams, if you don't name any specific container to be targeted, mirrord will pick the first container from the pod spec.
+Some containers, like service mesh proxies, will be automatically ignored.